 However, consider other transportation (especially a bicycle) for more demanding routes or weather.

-P.S.
 If you want an inexpensive starting point, then the Razor A5 Lux is hard to beat.
 It’s not perfect, but it’s a bargain.
-If that’s appealing, then don’t miss my extended review here, or at this complete guide to adult Razor models.
+Have a look at my extended review here, or at this complete guide to adult Razor models.